Israel lobby in the United Kingdom: Britain Israel Trade Union Dialogue

 The Britain Israel Trade Union Dialogue, previously Trade Union Friends of Israel, operates in the trade union movement.

 Friends of Israel (geographical)

 Sussex Friends of Israel, based in Brighton, was established in 2013.

 North London Friends of Israel was established in 2014.

 There is an Essex Friends of Israel.

 North West Friends of Israel was established in 2014 and organises activities in Manchester.

 There is a North-East Friends of Israel group.

 The Yorkshire Friends of Israel is based in Leeds.

 The Confederation of Friends of Israel Scotland are active in Scotland.

 There is also a Northern Ireland Friends of Israel group.

 Israel Advocacy Movement

 The aim of the Israel Advocacy Movement is to establish a mass movement of Israeli advocates in the UK.
 It provides training and promotional materials and advocates the use of social media and a network of street level advocacy teams.
-In June 2019, it hosted a debate entitled 'should Zionists support a white ethno state?' with far-right activist Mark Collett.
+In June 2019 it hosted a debate entitled 'should Zionists support a white ethno state?' with the far-right activist Mark Collett.